-If you eat more calories than you burn, you will gain weight.
+If you eat more calories than you burn, you’ll gain weight.

-If you burn more calories than you eat, you will lose weight.
+If you burn more calories than you eat, you’ll lose weight.

 That’s it.
-Weight loss, at its basic form, is a numbers game
+Weight loss, in its basic form, is a numbers game

-Please keep in mind that weight loss topics—whether it’s diet, exercise or lifestyle related—are some of the most controversial topics out there, therefore, most of the tips and strategies I’m sharing with you today are based on my personal experience and research.
+Please keep in mind that the subject of weight loss—whether it’s diet, exercise or lifestyle-related—is one of the most controversial topics out there.
+Most of the tips and strategies I’m sharing with you are based on my own experience and research.

-In other words, feel free to experiment in order to find what works the best for you.
+Feel free to experiment to find what works the best for you.

 Bonus Tip: Never Give up

-And this is, really, where the rubber meets the road when it comes to losing weight and keeping off for good.
+This is where the rubber meets the road when it comes to losing weight and keeping if off for good.

-Weight loss resolutions fail because people give up way often and way early on their journey.
+Weight loss resolutions fail because people give up way too often and way too early in their journey.